cschpc/elmfire-on-KNL/Reports/Optimization.md

 ### Particle order in memory

 <!-- Why -->
-Examining the code using the VTune profiling tool we observed that a significant amount of time was spent in the function "writing the effects of the particles on the field" specifically the part of the code where the values are written out to memory.
-For each particle there is roughly XX values that need to be written, the values update are at least partially adjacent to each other, but the order the particles are updated in is fairly random since they move significantly each time step.
-Since the order of the particles are random it will cause the program to jump around in memory when writing the data associated with the particles, causing a significant amount of cache misses since the prefetcher cannot predict where the next memory access will go.
+Examining the code using the VTune profiling tool we observed that the majority of the time was spent in the function writing the effects of the particles on the field specifically the part of the code where the values are written out to memory.
+For each particle there is roughly 100-150 values that need to be written, the values update are at least partially adjacent to each other, but the order the particles are updated in is fairly random since they move large distances each time step.
+Since the order of the particles are random it will cause the program to jump around in memory when writing the data associated with the particles, causing a large amount of cache misses since the prefetcher cannot predict where the next memory access will go.

 <!-- what we did -->
 If we simply reorder the particles based on their position we can easily improve the performance of the writes.
 This has to be done every iteration, meaning we cannot use a complex sorting algorithm since any performance gains from that would immediately be eclipsed by the runtime of the sorting.
 This was done via a tweaked method based on Bowers, K. J. "Accelerating a particle-in-cell simulation using a hybrid counting sort."
 Journal of Computational Physics 173.2 (2001): 393-411., as it offers a good balance between runtime and performance increases.

 <!-- performance -->
+Sorting the particles simply by how far from the center they are we are able to improve the performance of the solver by 6%, the sorting all the particles that are within a specific ring segment of the field next to each other.
+We should aim to divide the larger ring segments into sectors that would fit into cache memory for potential further speedups.

 ### Binning particles to remove the need for OpenMP reductions
 <!-- why -->